Memory: Natural Remedies

 If you enjoy going to the pub every now and then, try joining in with the pub quiz, as quizzes can be good for helping you to improve your recall.
 Alternatively, buy a trivia quiz book and organise your own quiz night with some friends or family members.

 Classic games such as chess and Scrabble can help sharpen your memory skills while giving your brain a general work-out.
-Some experts believe strategy games like chess may reduce your risk of developing dementia too.
+Some experts believe non-digital games such as chess may also reduce the decline of cognitive function in older people (xv).

 Making up stories can really get your brain working and help you to think more creatively.
 Try playing a storytelling game with your family or a group of friends.
 Put some objects on a table, then have one person pick up one of the objects and weave the beginning of a story around it.
 When they come to a natural pause, someone else picks up another object and continues the story, using the object within the story.
 When the last person picks up the last object, they should finish the story (again, using the object in the story ending).